top of page

 STAGE 1 - DE-ESCALATION

-• Unpack underlying emotions and experiences – “I show anger but I’m sad and scared inside.
-Or, I shut down because underneath I’m scared and don’t know how to get it right.”
+Unpack underlying emotions and experiences – “I show anger but I’m sad and scared inside.
+That is my Firefighter.
+Or, I shut down because underneath I’m scared and don’t know how to get it right.
+That is my Manager looking after me. ”

-• Reframe problems from an attachment lens and emotional experiences - “I shut down last night because I was alone and scared and didn’t know how to reach you.”
+Reframe problems from an attachment lens and emotional experiences - “I got angry; that was my Firefightter protecting me because I was alone and scared and didn’t know how to reach you.”

 STAGE 2 - RESTRUCTURING

-• Accept the good reasons of partner’s protective move and understand the costs of one’s own protection to the relationship – “I used to think… now I see that was how you cared for yourself and us.”
+Accept the good reasons of partner’s protective move and understand the costs of one’s own protection to the relationship – “I used to think… now I see that was how you looked after yourself and us.”

-• Get acceptance and compassion from partner – “I accept you; I want you for who you are.”
+Get acceptance and compassion from partner – “I accept you; I accept what your protector part does for you; your protector part doesn't confuse or scare me anymore.
+I want you for who you are.”

 STAGE 3 - CONSOLIDATION